august garden chores

 HOT, PARCHED, EXHAUSTED.
 That’s a three-word portrait of me and the garden both most Augusts.
 We must fight back, so it helps to think of the August chores this way: It’s all just a headstart on fall cleanup, one floppy, yellowing or crispy piece of plant at a time.
 I’m teasing out the uglies (or the besieged, if we’re talking troubled tomatoes or sickly squash), and planning for fall-planting opportunities as I go.

 August chores are like spot cleaning.
 I can’t fix everything, turning brown leaves green again, or sewing up holes.
-But I have Open Days each year in August, and workshops in September, so I cannot just give up.
+But I have Open Days each year in August, and workshops in September some years, too, so I cannot just give up.
 (Tempting!)